$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Linear ICA

-The only case where it is possible to identify a Gaussian distribution is when the transformation is orthogonal and all the variances are clearly distinct.
-This means that linear PCA can identify the sources if they have distinct variances and they were transformed by a rotation.
+When the criterion used depends on the variance and/or the independence of components, the only case where it is possible to identify a Gaussian distribution is when the transformation is orthogonal and all the variances are clearly distinct.
+This means that linear PCA can identify the sources if they have distinct variances and if they were transformed by a rotation.
 It is impossible to identify in any other case.

-Given $\mat{y} \sim \mathcal{N}(\mat{0}, \mat{\Sigma}^2)$ and $\mat{x} = \mat{y}\mat{A}$, with $\mat{\Sigma}^2 = \diag(\vec{\sigma}^2)$, then, from the affine property of the multivariate Gaussian, we have
+Given $\vy \sim \mathcal{N}(\mat{0}, \mSigma^2)$ and $\vx = \vy\mA$, with $\mSigma^2 = \diag(\vec{\sigma}^2)$, then, from the affine property of the multivariate Gaussian, we have

-If $\mat{A} = \mat{B}^{-1}$ is orthogonal, then if all the variances are distinct then it is possible to identify up to sign indeterminacy.
+If $\mA$ is orthogonal, then if all the variances are distinct then it is possible to identify up to sign indeterminacy.
 But if components have equal variances, then they are not possible to identify.

-If $\mat{A} = \mat{B}^{-1}$ is non-orthogonal, then given the symmetry of $\mat{A}^T\mat{\Sigma}^2\mat{A}$, the spectral theorem allows us to write $\mat{A}^T\mat{\Sigma}^2\mat{A} = \mat{Q}^T\mat{\Lambda}\mat{Q}$, where $\mat{Q}$ is orthogonal and $\mat{\Lambda}$ is diagonal.
-Therefore there is no way to recover the non-orthogonal $\mat{A}$ even if the sources have distinct variances because it could have been equally transformed by the orthogonal $\mat{Q}$.
+If $\mA$ is non-orthogonal, then given the symmetry of $\mA^T\mSigma^2\mA$, the spectral theorem allows us to write $\mA^T\mSigma^2\mA = \mat{Q}^T\mat{\Lambda}\mat{Q}$, where $\mat{Q}$ is orthogonal and $\mat{\Lambda}$ is diagonal.
+Therefore, there is no way to recover the non-orthogonal $\mA$ even if the sources have distinct variances because it could have been equally transformed by the orthogonal $\mat{Q}$.